Arthi-chaud/FuNes/README.md

 - The typeafety prevented some bit-level mistakes (especially when handling 2-byte addresses and 1-byte data), which is always welcome.

 - However, it feels like the functional paradigm didn't bring much else to the table, compared to a regular object-orented approach.
-Although, it should be noted that, in any case, was the functional paradigm an obstacle in the design and implementation of the emulator
+Although, it should be noted that the functional paradigm never felt like an obstacle when designing and implementing the emulator.

 ## 📄 How to use